Read from the Start

 Read from the Start – Quality Start LA has teamed up with the Los Angeles Public Library (LAPL) System, the LA County Library (LACL) System, the Pasadena Public Library and Sesame Street in Communities to bring you “Read from the Start.”

 Each month, QSLA and your local library systems will work together to develop a themed booklist, reading tips, and family activities all designed for families with children ages birth to five.
 Click on the Read from the Start booklists below to download a PDF of the list.

 Monthly Booklist: To print out and share!

-Click on the images below to download our full booklists, or scroll to the bottom of the page to find every book at your local Los Angeles Public and LA County Library.
+Click on the images below to download the PDF of the booklists, or scroll to the bottom of the page to find every book at your local Los Angeles Public, LA County Library, and Pasadena Public Library.

 NEW this month: Click on each book this month to access the Read-Aloud version of each story!

 Monthly Activity: Same & Different

 Try out the activity below to help your child celebrate all of the qualities that make him/her special.

 - Draw two overlapping circles on a sheet of paper, and write your child’s name above one and your name above the other.

 - Take turns describing qualities that make each of you unique.
 Help your child write or draw pictures of these in the appropriate circles.